Skip to content

 In this way, the axle is relieved of any stress caused by the weight of the vehicle on the final thrust.
 It only transmits the engine torque.
 For this reason, it is called full floating.
 The axle can be removed from the housing without distributing the wheel by removing the nuts.

 An added benefit of this design is the ability of the vehicle even if it has a broken axle.
-This type of axle is more expensive, heavier than the other axle.
+This type of axle is more expensive, and heavier than the other axle.
 It is usually mounted on commercial vehicles.

 Three-Quarter Floating Axle